mudler/LocalAI/README.md

 #### Completions

 <details>
-For example, to generate a completion, you can send a POST request to the `/v1/completions` endpoint with the instruction as the request body:
+To generate a completion, you can send a POST request to the `/v1/completions` endpoint with the instruction as per the request body:
 ```
 curl http://localhost:8080/v1/completions -H "Content-Type: application/json" -d '{
      "model": "ggml-koala-7b-model-q4_0-r2.bin",